 A draft of the Plan was submitted to the Lowell Parks and Recreation Commission and City staff for their review and comments.
-A notice was published in the local newspaper () on, notifying the public of the availability of the plan to provide them the opportunity to review and comment.
+A notice was published in the local newspaper The Lowell Ledger/Buyer's Guide on November 16, 2022, notifying the public of the availability of the plan to provide them the opportunity to review and comment.
 The plan was available for public review at City Hall and the City's website.
 Suggestions received to improve the plan were incorporated into the document, which was then revised and finalized.

-The City of Lowell City Council adopted the plan on .
+The City of Lowell City Council adopted the plan on Tuesday, January 17, 2023.